bershin/Bible/Languages/05.Arrays/Readme.md

 ## Arrays
 Arrays are collection of values
-- In JavaScript arrays can have same or mixed types.
+- In JavaScript arrays can have "same or mixed" types.
-- arrays are Ordered
+- **Arrays are Ordered

 ### Arrays are mutable
 - Update items in array - using index